 4. Does the firm have other programs encouraging public service?

 - Firms Sponsoring Split Public Interest Summer Programs (Yale Law School)

-PBI Law Firm Pro Bono Challenge® (The challenge requires the firm to commit 3-5 percent of their total billable hours to pro bono.)
+PBI Law Firm Pro Bono Challenge® (The Challenge requires the firm to commit 3-5 percent of their total billable hours to pro bono.)

-Assessing a Law Firm’s Commitment to Pro Bono:
+Other Resources for Assessing a Law Firm’s Commitment to Pro Bono:

 - American Lawyer (annually evaluates law firm pro bono programs)

 - The Vault Guide to Law Firm Pro Bono Programs (information on the pro bono programs of the 100 largest firms)